We Can Help

-Why can I bypass Google Authenticator to login to the current site my browser is on?
+Why can I bypass 2 Factor Authentication to login to the current site my browser is on?